 Parliamentarians should be particularly cautious when advising two types of deliberative assembly: public bodies and corporations.
 Public bodies (such as legislatures, county commissions, and school boards) and corporations exist only as a result of statutes.
 Each is governed by numerous state (and sometimes federal) laws regulating voting, notice requirements, and quorum.
 Public bodies are often further restricted by open meeting laws which proscribe closed, or executive, sessions.
 Interpretation of such statutes and their effect on the corporation or public body is clearly the practice of law and should be done by an attorney.
 Luckily, public bodies and corporations almost always retain attorneys who can render legal opinions and can work with the parliamentarian during meetings.

 Other danger areas for parliamentarians concern the creation and dissolution of organizations.
 The requirements for incorporation, whether an organization is for-profit or non-profit, are established by statute.
-As stated in RONR (11th Ed.): "A corporate charter should be drafted by an attorney and must then be processed in accordance with the legal procedure for incorporation in the state (or under federal law if applicable)."7 At least one court has held that the drafting of a corporate charter and bylaws are important contractual documents/legal instruments and constitute the practice of law.8 RONR (11th Ed.) suggests that if a society is likely to "own real estate, become a beneficiary under wills, engage employees, or the like," the bylaws committee should consult an attorney.9 As with incorporation, RONR (11th Ed.) recommends that an attorney be consulted on issues of merger, consolidation, or dissolution of an incorporated society.10 Similarly, The Standard Code of Parliamentary Procedure (4th Ed.) states that “an attorney’s services are essential” in situations that include (1) incorporating the organization; (2) entering into or altering important contacts; (3) transactions involving real or personal property; (4) merging or dissolving the organization; (5) expeling a member.11
+As stated in RONR (12th Ed.): "A corporate charter should be drafted by an attorney and must then be processed in accordance with the legal procedure for incorporation in the state (or under federal law if applicable)."7 At least one court has held that the drafting of a corporate charter and bylaws are important contractual documents/legal instruments and constitute the practice of law.8 RONR (12th Ed.) suggests that if "there is any possiblity that the society should be incorporated" or is likely to "own real estate, become a beneficiary under wills, engage employees, or the like," the bylaws committee should consult an attorney.9 Similarly, RONR (12th Ed.) recommends that an attorney be consulted on issues of merger, consolidation, or dissolution of an incorporated society.10 Similarly, The Standard Code of Parliamentary Procedure (4th Ed.) states that “an attorney’s services are essential” in situations that include (1) incorporating the organization; (2) entering into or altering important contacts; (3) transactions involving real or personal property; (4) merging or dissolving the organization; (5) expeling a member.11

 Parliamentarians should be concerned about the improper practice of law, but should not worry about it.
 I have never heard or read of an injunction or criminal proceeding brought against a professional parliamentarian as the result of improper legal advice.
 American Jurisprudence, a legal encyclopedia, cites no cases involving parliamentarians in its numerous examples of the unauthorized practice of law.
 In addition, the slight possibility of giving improper legal advice while serving as parliamentarian can be minimized even further by observing the following guidelines: